 Identifying Talent with a Creative Ability Test

-Many creative ability test batteries can help identify individuals with exceptional creative potential.
+Many creative ability test batteries can help identify individuals with exceptional creative potential, and is often part of gifted and talented testing.
 This is particularly important in art, design, advertising, innovation, and research, where creative thinking is a valuable asset.
 Businesses and organizations often seek creative individuals who bring fresh perspectives to their teams.
 Creativity testing can assist in the selection process by identifying candidates who can contribute innovative ideas and solutions to the organization’s challenges.
 As an applicant, you could share the results even if the company does not formally do this evaluation.

 Creativity Testing in Education